rifrasegamess/rifrasegamess.github.io/README.md

-Privacy Policy
+# 🔒 Privacy Policy

-PRIVACY POLICY
-Last Updated: May 2026
+**Last Updated: May 2026**

+Welcome to **RifraseGames**.

-RifraseGames (“we”, “us”, or “our”) operates this mobile application (the “Service”).
-This Privacy Policy describes how information is collected, used, disclosed, and protected when you use the Service.
+RifraseGames (“**we**”, “**us**”, or “**our**”) operates this mobile application (the “**Service**”).
+This Privacy Policy explains how information may be collected, used, disclosed, and protected while using our games and services.

+---

-1. Data Controller
+## 📌 1.
+Data Controller

 RifraseGames is the data controller responsible for your information under applicable data protection laws.

+📧 **Contact Email:**
-Contact: rifrasegames@yahoo.com
+rifrasegames@yahoo.com

+---

-2. Information We Collect
+## 📊 2.
+Information We Collect

-We do not directly collect personally identifiable information such as your name, email address, or contact details.
+We do **not directly collect personally identifiable information**, such as:

+- Full name
+- Email address
+- Phone number
+- Home address
+- Personal contact details

-However, certain data is collected automatically through your use of the Service and via integrated third-party services.
+However, some information may be collected automatically through gameplay and integrated third-party services.

-2.1 Automatically Collected Information
+### 🎮 2.1 Automatically Collected Information

+The following information may be collected automatically:

-• Device type, model, and manufacturer
+- Device type, manufacturer, and model
-• Operating system and version
+- Operating system and version
+- Language settings
-• Language and country (derived from IP address)
+- Country information (derived from IP address)
-• IP address (used for approximate geolocation only)
+- IP address (used only for approximate geolocation)
-• Gameplay and usage data (session duration, in-game progress, interactions)
+- Session duration
+- Gameplay progress
+- In-game interactions
+- Performance and crash information

+---

-2.2 Advertising and Analytics Data
+### 📢 2.2 Advertising & Analytics Data

-The Service uses third-party advertising, mediation, and monetization services including, but not limited to, LevelPlay (ironSource mediation), Unity Ads, Google AdMob, and their advertising network partners.
+The Service uses third-party **advertising, mediation, analytics, and monetization systems**, including but not limited to:

+- **LevelPlay (ironSource mediation)**
+- **Unity Ads**
+- **Google AdMob**
+- **Integrated advertising network partners**

-These providers and their integrated advertising partners may collect and process:
+These providers and their integrated partners may collect and process:

-• Advertising identifiers (e.g., Google Advertising ID, IDFA)
+- Advertising identifiers (Google Advertising ID, IDFA)
-• Device identifiers
+- Device identifiers
-• IP address
+- IP address
-• Approximate location information
+- Approximate location information
-• Ad interaction and performance data
+- Ad interaction and performance information
-• Diagnostic data and crash reports
+- Diagnostic and crash reports
-• Usage and analytics information
+- Analytics and usage information

-More information:
+### More information:

-Unity Privacy Policy:
+**Unity Privacy Policy**
 https://unity.com/legal/privacy-policy

-LevelPlay / ironSource Privacy Policy: https://www.is.com/privacy-policy/
+**LevelPlay / ironSource Privacy Policy**
+https://www.is.com/privacy-policy/

-Google Privacy Policy:
+**Google Privacy Policy**
 https://policies.google.com/privacy

-3. Legal Basis for Processing (EEA Users)

-If you are located in the European Economic Area (EEA), we process your data under the following legal bases:

-Legitimate Interest:
-to operate, maintain, and improve the Service.

-Consent:
-for personalized advertising where required by law.

-4. How We Use Information

-We use collected data to:

-• Provide and operate the Service
-• Maintain performance and stability
-• Detect, prevent, and address technical issues
-• Analyze usage trends and improve gameplay
-• Deliver advertisements
-• Improve monetization and ad relevance

-5. Data Sharing and Disclosure

-We do not sell, rent, or trade your personal data.

-We may share limited information with third-party advertising, mediation, and analytics providers including:

-• LevelPlay (ironSource)
-• Unity Ads
-• Google AdMob
-• Their integrated advertising partners

-Such sharing is strictly limited to what is necessary for:

-• Advertising delivery
-• Monetization
-• Analytics
-• Service functionality

-6. International Data Transfers

-Your data may be transferred to and processed in countries outside your jurisdiction.

-We rely on third-party providers that implement appropriate safeguards in accordance with applicable data protection laws, including GDPR compliance mechanisms where required.

-7. Data Retention

-We do not store personal data on our own servers.

-Any processed data may be retained by third-party providers including LevelPlay (ironSource), Unity Technologies, Google, and their integrated advertising partners in accordance with their own retention policies.

-8. Your Rights (GDPR)

-If you are located in the EEA, you have the following rights:

-• Right of access
-• Right to rectification
-• Right to erasure (“right to be forgotten”)
-• Right to restriction of processing
-• Right to object
-• Right to data portability
-• Right to withdraw consent at any time

-To exercise your rights, contact us at the email address above.

-You also have the right to lodge a complaint with a supervisory authority.

-9. Advertising Choices

-You may opt out of personalized advertising:

-Android:
-Settings → Google → Ads → Delete or Reset Advertising ID

-iOS:
-Settings → Privacy & Security → Tracking

-Please note that opting out will not remove ads but may make them non-personalized.

-10. Children's Privacy

-The Service is not directed to children under the age of 13.

-We do not knowingly collect personal data from children.
-If we become aware of such data collection, we will take appropriate steps to delete it.

-11. Security

-We implement reasonable administrative and technical safeguards to protect information.

-However, no system can be guaranteed to be completely secure.

-12. Changes to This Privacy Policy

-We may update this Privacy Policy from time to time.

-Any changes will be reflected by updating the “Last Updated” date.

-Continued use of the Service constitutes acceptance of the updated policy.

-13. Contact
+---

+## ⚖️ 3.
+Legal Basis For Processing (EEA Users)

+If you are located within the **European Economic Area (EEA)**, data processing may occur under one or more of the following legal bases:

+### Legitimate Interest

+Used to:

+- Operate the Service
+- Maintain performance
+- Improve stability
+- Improve gameplay experience

+### Consent

+Used where required by law, including:

+- Personalized advertisements
+- Advertising preferences
+- User tracking permissions

+---

+## 🛠️ 4.
+How We Use Information

+Collected information may be used to:

+✅ Operate and provide the Service
+✅ Improve gameplay experience
+✅ Maintain performance and stability
+✅ Detect and fix technical issues
+✅ Analyze player behavior trends
+✅ Deliver advertisements
+✅ Improve monetization systems
+✅ Improve ad relevance

+---

+## 🤝 5.
+Data Sharing & Disclosure

+We **do not sell, rent, or trade personal information.**

+We may share limited information with:

+- LevelPlay (ironSource)
+- Unity Ads
+- Google AdMob
+- Integrated advertising partners
+- Analytics providers

+Such sharing is strictly limited to:

+- Advertising delivery
+- Analytics
+- Monetization
+- Technical functionality
+- Service operation

+---

+## 🌎 6.
+International Data Transfers

+Information may be transferred to and processed in countries outside your jurisdiction.

+We rely on third-party providers implementing safeguards required by applicable regulations, including:

+- GDPR mechanisms
+- Industry-standard security practices
+- International compliance standards

+---

+## 🗂️ 7.
+Data Retention

+RifraseGames does **not store personal information on its own servers.**

+Information processed through third-party systems including:

+- LevelPlay (ironSource)
+- Unity Technologies
+- Google
+- Advertising partners

+may retain data according to their own privacy and retention policies.

+---

+## 🛡️ 8.
+Your Rights (GDPR)

+If located within the EEA, you may have the following rights:

+- Right of access
+- Right of correction
+- Right of deletion
+- Right to be forgotten
+- Right to object
+- Right to restrict processing
+- Right to data portability
+- Right to withdraw consent

+To exercise your rights:

+📧 **rifrasegames@yahoo.com**

+You may also contact your local supervisory authority.

+---

+## 🎯 9.
+Advertising Choices

+You can disable personalized advertising.

+### Android

+**Settings → Google → Ads → Delete or Reset Advertising ID**

+### iOS

+**Settings → Privacy & Security → Tracking**

+Please note:

+Disabling personalized advertising **does not remove advertisements entirely**, but may reduce ad personalization.

+---

+## 👶 10.
+Children's Privacy

+The Service is **not directed toward children under 13 years old.**

+We do not knowingly collect personal information from children.

+If such information is discovered, appropriate steps will be taken for deletion.

+---

+## 🔐 11.
+Security

+We implement reasonable:

+- Administrative safeguards
+- Technical safeguards
+- Security procedures

+However, no internet transmission or storage system can be guaranteed as completely secure.

+---

+## 🔄 12.
+Changes To This Privacy Policy

+We may update this Privacy Policy periodically.

+Updates will be reflected by revising:

+**Last Updated: May 2026**

+Continued use of the Service constitutes acceptance of changes.

+---

+# 📬 13.
+Contact

 For any questions regarding this Privacy Policy:

-YouTube:
+📺 **YouTube**
 https://www.youtube.com/@rifrasegames7989

-Google Play:
+🎮 **Google Play Developer Page**
 https://play.google.com/store/apps/dev?id=6121334158638535928

-Website:
+🌐 **Website**
 https://rifrasegames.wixsite.com/rifrase-games

-Email:
+📧 **Email**
 rifrasegames@yahoo.com

+---

+---

-Terms And Conditions
+# 📜 Terms And Conditions

-END USER LICENSE AGREEMENT (EULA)
+# END USER LICENSE AGREEMENT (EULA)

-Last Updated: May 2026
+**Last Updated: May 2026**

+---

-1. Acceptance of Terms
+## ✅ 1.
+Acceptance of Terms

 By downloading, installing, or using the Service, you agree to be bound by this End User License Agreement.

-If you do not agree, you must not use the Service.
+If you do not agree, please do not use the Service.

+---

-2. License Grant
+## 🎮 2.
+License Grant

-We grant you a limited, non-exclusive, non-transferable, revocable license to use the Service strictly for personal, non-commercial purposes.

-No ownership rights are transferred.
+We grant you a:

+- Limited license
+- Non-exclusive license
+- Non-transferable license
+- Revocable license

+for personal, non-commercial use only.

+Ownership rights remain with RifraseGames.

+---

-3. Restrictions
+## 🚫 3.
+Restrictions

 You agree not to:

-• Copy, reproduce, distribute, or resell the Service
+- Copy or redistribute the Service
+- Resell the Service
+- Modify game content
-• Modify, adapt, or create derivative works
+- Create derivative works
-• Reverse engineer or attempt to extract source code
+- Reverse engineer source code
-• Use the Service for unlawful purposes
+- Use the Service unlawfully
-• Interfere with the integrity or performance of the Service
+- Interfere with functionality

+---

-4. Intellectual Property
+## 🧠 4.
+Intellectual Property

-All intellectual property rights related to the Service remain the exclusive property of RifraseGames.
+All intellectual property rights remain the exclusive property of **RifraseGames**.

-Unauthorized use is strictly prohibited.
+Unauthorized use is prohibited.

+---

-5. Advertisements & Third-Party Services
+## 📢 5.
+Advertisements & Third-Party Services

-The Service integrates third-party advertising, mediation, analytics services and related advertising partners including:
+The Service integrates:

-• LevelPlay (ironSource mediation)
+- LevelPlay (ironSource mediation)
-• Unity Ads
+- Unity Ads
-• Google AdMob
+- Google AdMob
-• Their integrated advertising partners
+- Integrated advertising partners

-These services may process certain device and usage information for:
+These services may process information for:

-• Advertising delivery
+- Advertising
-• Analytics
+- Analytics
-• Monetization
-• Performance optimization
+- Performance optimization
+- Monetization

 We are not responsible for:

-• Third-party content
+- Third-party content
-• Data handling practices of third-party providers

-Your interactions with such services are governed by their respective policies.
+- External privacy practices
+- Third-party data handling

+---

-6. Service Availability
+## ⚙️ 6.
+Service Availability

-We do not guarantee uninterrupted, secure, or error-free operation.
+We do not guarantee uninterrupted or error-free operation.

-We reserve the right to modify, suspend, or discontinue the Service at any time without notice.
+We reserve the right to modify or discontinue the Service at any time.

+---

-7. Disclaimer of Warranties
+## ⚠️ 7.
+Disclaimer of Warranties

+The Service is provided:

+**"AS IS"** and **"AS AVAILABLE"**

-The Service is provided “as is” and “as available” without warranties of any kind.
+without warranties of any kind.

+---

-8. Limitation of Liability
+## ⛔ 8.
+Limitation of Liability

-To the maximum extent permitted by law, we shall not be liable for:
+To the maximum extent permitted by law, RifraseGames shall not be liable for:

-• Indirect or incidental damages
+- Indirect damages
-• Loss of data or progress
-• Device-related issues
+- Device issues
+- Progress loss
+- Data loss
-• Financial losses
+- Financial damages

+---

-9. Termination
+## 🔚 9.
+Termination

-We may suspend or terminate access if you violate these terms.
+We may suspend or terminate access if these terms are violated.

+---

-10. Changes to This Agreement
+## 🔄 10.
+Changes To This Agreement

-We reserve the right to update this Agreement at any time.
+We reserve the right to modify this Agreement at any time.

-Continued use of the Service constitutes acceptance of any changes.
+Continued use constitutes acceptance.

+---

-11. Governing Law
+## ⚖️ 11.
+Governing Law

-This Agreement shall be governed by applicable laws depending on your country of residence.
+Applicable laws may vary depending on your country or region.

+---

-12. Contact
+# 📬 12.
+Contact

-YouTube:
+📺 YouTube
 https://www.youtube.com/@rifrasegames7989

-Google Play:
+🎮 Google Play
 https://play.google.com/store/apps/dev?id=6121334158638535928

-Website:
+🌐 Website
 https://rifrasegames.wixsite.com/rifrase-games

-Email:
+📧 Email
 rifrasegames@yahoo.com

-If you have any questions or suggestions regarding these Terms and Conditions, feel free to contact us.